First Saudi state: Decline of sovereignty

 The task of weakening the grip of the House of Saud was given to the powerful viceroy of Egypt, Muhammad Ali Pasha, by the Ottomans.
 This initiated the Ottoman–Saudi War, in which Muhammad Ali sent his troops to the Hejaz region by sea.
 His son, Ibrahim Pasha, then led Ottoman forces into the heart of Najd, capturing town after town.
 Saud's successor, his son Abdullah I, was unable to prevent the recapture of the region.
 Finally, Ibrahim reached the Saudi capital at Diriyah.
 He placed it under siege for several months until it surrendered in the winter of 1818.
-Ibrahim then shipped off many members of the House of Saud to Egypt and the Ottoman capital, Constantinople (modern day Istanbul).
-Abdullah I was later executed in the Ottoman capital, with his severed head later thrown into the waters of the Bosporus, marking the end of what was known as the first Saudi state.
+Ibrahim then shipped off many members of the House of Saud to Egypt and the Ottoman capital of Constantinople (modern-day Istanbul).
+Abdullah I was later executed in the Ottoman capital, with his severed head thrown into the waters of the Bosporus, marking the end of what became known as the first Saudi state.
 However, both the followers of the Wahhabi movement and the remaining members of the House of Saud stayed committed.
-They founded the Second Saudi State that lasted until 1891.
+In 1824 they founded a second Saudi state which lasted until 1891.
 Before the unification of modern Saudi Arabia, several emirates and kingdoms were established in the region, eventually paving the way for the formation of the Kingdom of Saudi Arabia.

+Legacy

+In 2022, the Saudi government designated 1727, the year Muhammad I assumed leadership of the Sheikhdom of Diriyah, as the official beginning of the first Saudi state.
+They also designated February 22 as Saudi Founding Day, an annual holiday to celebrate the nation's founding.